SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/index.md

 To open your diary, click the word **Diary** in the Navigator and select a time period from the list, or click **Today** or **This week** to move to the current day or week.
 Your name is displayed at the upper right of the Diary screen.

+If two or more follow-ups overlap, you can see part of each follow-up.

 You can open another user's diary, or the diary of an available resource, to see when they are free, for example, or to create follow-ups for them directly.

 You can also view the diaries of other users and resources in your organization by displaying [group views][2] in your diary.

+> [!TIP]
+> In Settings and maintenance, you can define that all follow-ups of a specific type should be displayed in the Diary screen with the same background color.

 ## <a id="nav" />Navigate in the Diary screen